 Dr Katherine Yates

-Lecturer in Global Ecology & Conservation
+Lecturer in Global Ecology and Conservation

 My academic career started at the University of East Anglia, where I studied Environmental Science and where I first began to really grasp the multi-disciplinarity of environmental management problems.
 I then spent several years working for conservation NGOs, including Coral Cay Conservation and ARCAS.
 I returned to University to undertake my MSc at the University of York with Callum Roberts and got interested in marine protected areas and fisheries management.
 As part of my MSc I won a grant to work in Bermuda and develop spatial conservation plans for their nearshore reefs.